 Let’s start with the basic recommendations imposed for wine storage

 When you store your wine keep it safe from light.
 As a good book, a good wine must be taking care of!
 At home, choose a room with poor lighting like a cellar but not the one with a washing mashing making a crazy fuss every week!
 A quiet room with only one door so no air flow and very rare temperature variations.

-Avoid keeping it under your stairs, the doors which can occasionally get slammed, and places with people moving around as kid’s playroom.
+Make sure it’s safe from any vibration that would break molecules and damage its taste.
+Avoid keeping it under your stairs, or doors which can occasionally get slammed, and places with people moving around like kid’s playroom.

-Ensure your bottles are lying down, so wine stays in contact with its cork, and it doesn’t dry.
+Ensure your bottles are lied down, so wine stays in contact with its cork, and it doesn’t dry.
 A dry cork shrinks leaks and lets oxygen in and it will oxidize your wine.
 That’s also a reason to store it in a humid place (but not too much), 60% to 70% of humidity is usually ideal.